cspr-rad/kairos-spec/src/spec.typ

 == Design decisions

+=== Operating Modes

+The CLI should have two operating modes
++ Trusting: the CLI should behave like the Web-client and use the L2 server's endpoints to perform the interactions with the Validium
++ Trustless: the CLI should perform all computations locally except for querying the data availability layer to obtain the Validium's state.

 === Validium vs. Rollup

 As mentioned in the introduction, a ZK rollup is an L2 solution where the state is stored on the L1, while state updates are performed by the L2.
 A ZK proof, proving that such a state update was performed correctly, is then posted along with the new state on L1.
 A ZK Validium is similar to a ZK rollup except in that the whole state isn't posted to the L1, but rather a hash of the state.
 This requires significantly less data resources on L1, and therefore allows further scaling.